nunit/nunit/docs/articles/nunit/extending-nunit/Custom-Constraints.md

 uid: customconstraints
 ---

+# Custom Constraints

+> [!NOTE]
-## Page Under Development
+> Page Under Development

 You can implement your own custom constraints by creating a class that inherits from the `Constraint` abstract class, which supports performing a test on an actual value and generating appropriate messages.

-### `Constraint` Abstract Class
+## `Constraint` Abstract Class

 Implementations must override the one abstract method `ApplyTo<TActual>` which evaluates the previously stored expected value (if any) against the method's parameter, the actual value.
 There are also several virtual methods that may be overridden to change some default behaviors.

 The relevant portions of the `Constraint` class are represented below.

 ```csharp
 namespace NUnit.Framework.Constraints
 {